 On unparsing, any non-empty values for the [valid] or [unionMemberSchema] members are ignored.
 However, in the augmented Infoset which is built during the unparse operation [valid] will have a value, and [unionMemberSchema] may have a value.

-"No Value''

-Some members may sometimes have the value no value, and it is said that such a member has no value.
-This value is distinct from all other values.
-In particular it is distinct from the empty string, the empty set, and the empty list, each of which simply has no members.

 DFDL Information Item Order

 On parsing and unparsing information items will be presented in the order they are defined in the DFDL Schema.

 DFDL Augmented Infoset

 When unparsing, one begins with the DFDL schema and conceptually with the logical Infoset.
-Infosetand As the values of items are filled in by defaulting, and by use of the dfdl:outputValueCalc property (including on hidden items) (see section 17 Calculated Value Properties), these new item values augment the Infoset.
+This Infoset can be sparsely populated because the DFDL Schema can describe default values and computations to be done to obtain the values of some elements.
+Unparsing starts by filling in these defaultable and computable elements, and these new item values augment the Infoset, that is, make it bigger.
 The resulting Infoset is called the augmented Infoset.
-4.4
+The details of this augmentation process are described in Section 4.4 Infoset Augmentation Algorithm.

 DFDL Schema Component Model